Senecm/Python-Pocket/README.md

 - *ALWAYS WATCH THE BISHOPS!*

+**!A small chess game made usin turtle!**
+- *Play and fail and play and fail and play and fail and play*

 ## Programming

 **!A Import reference for python, enter the option of the listed import libraries and it will display all the options for them!**!